monzelb/jsAsteroids/README.md

 # jsAsteroids

 A fun desktop HTML/JS Asteroids game that you can run in your browser.
-Gameplay speeds up as you traverse the galaxies, and your high score is remembered so you can challenge your personal best.
+Gameplay speeds up and more asteroids appear as you traverse the galaxies.
+Your high score is remembered so you can challenge your personal best.